 In Morocco, the tourism sector in March alone has lost 100,000 visitors and the hotels in Marrakech have faced 10,000 cancellations due to the social distancing measures and the suspension of airline travel.

 In 2019 Morocco has received an impressive number of tourists, which was estimated by 13 million visitors.
 That number is going to drop by 39% according to the predictions of the CFG bank and the number of hotel stays is going to drop by 30%.
-These scary numbers could impact the tourism sector very radically, and thus, the Moroccan economy; as we have already mentioned Morocco relies on tourism to back up the GDP by 11% and also to provide the country with foreign currency.
+These scary numbers could impact the tourism sector very radically, and thus, the economy of Morocco; as we have already mentioned Morocco relies on tourism to back up the GDP by 11% and also to provide the country with foreign currency.

 Many people will lose their jobs as a consequence and many businesses could go bankrupt.
 These problems that Coronavirus has caused to the tourism industry of Morocco are expected to last for as long as the quarantine is still on.
-If a remedy hasn’t been found soon the tourism in Morocco is expected to lose several hundred thousand visitors in the future months and over 1 million overnight stays in the hotels
+If a remedy hasn’t been found soon the tourism in Morocco is expected to lose several hundred thousand visitors in the future months and over 1 million overnight stays in the hotels and this is a great loss to the economy of Morocco.

 Morocco tourism; Hassan tower